 For purposes of reporting cash flows, cash and investments and cash equivalents include cash in banks and investments held by the County Treasurer in a cash management pool generally with original maturities of 90 days or less.
-In accordance with GASB No. 31, investments are stated at fair value.
-The fair value is determined annually based on market values provided by its investment custodian (Wells Fargo Bank) as of June 30, 2015.
+Investments are reported at fair value.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+The fair value of investments is determined using the fair value hierarchy established by GASB 72.
 The fair value of participants' aggregate position in the pool is the same as the aggregate value of the pool shares.
 The participants share a ratable portion of the pool's activity and its value based on average daily balances.
 For SRP, investment income components (interest, dividends, and net increase or decrease in fair value) are determined at year-end as reported by the various trustees and custodians on the accrual basis.